 BERTRAND RUSSELL, Conquest of Happiness

-Tim Kreiders’ New York Times article, The Busy Trap, generated a lot of buzz back in 2012.
+Way…back in 2012 Tim Kreiders’ New York Times article, The Busy Trap, generated a lot of buzz.
 It got a lot of attention and clearly struck a deep chord with readers.
 Much has changed since the piece was published but mostly what has changed is that we seem to be even busier now.

 To catch you up the essence of the article was no surprise to anyone – there is an epidemic of busyness out there!
 Most people, either by choice or not – have less time for the “pleasures ” of life – and certainly no down time.
-We’ve lost the art of dolce far niente.
 Our social and family lives have suffered.
+Stress levels are on burn-out.
 Our kids are over-scheduled and who knows what this will do to their expectations of life and work in the future?
 You get it?
 Busyness is like a plague that’s sweeping the land and we’re lost in a time famine.
 Not a pretty picture.

 What are we doing with our precious 168 hours per week?
 And more important, who or what is compelling us to spend our time as we do?